Managing PCOS symptoms

 Overweightness and obesity are often associated with Polycystic Ovary Syndrome as they affect 40 to 80% of women with PCOS.

-Scientific studies are quite clear on this matter.
-Weight loss, even relatively modest, at 5% or 10%, could improve insulin resistance, hyperandrogenism and its symptoms (acne, hirsutism, and alopecia in particular), menstrual cycle regularity, and increase fertility.
-In the longer term, it also helps to limit the risk of metabolic complications associated with PCOS.
-Therefore, if you are overweight or obese, a suitable diet and specific support can help reduce your symptoms.
+Scientific studies are clear: modest weight loss (even just 5–10%) can improve insulin resistance, hyperandrogenism and its symptoms (acne, hirsutism, hair loss), restore more regular cycles, and boost fertility.
+In the longer term, it helps limit the risk of metabolic complications associated with PCOS.

-However, if you are not overweight, there is no reason to lose weight, as it will not influence your symptoms.
-And if you want to lose weight, simple calorie restrictions won't help you!
+But if you are not overweight, there’s no need to lose weight — it won’t influence your symptoms.
+And if you want to lose weight, severe calorie restrictions won’t help you!

 Why is it so difficult to lose weight with PCOS?